Skip to content

 jenesis network stop [--profile my_profile]

-To view the logs from the local node, run:
+You can also view the logs from the local node, by simply running:

 jenesis network logs [--profile my_profile]